Tina Turner Brought Rock & Roll Back Home To Black Women

 By Turner freeing rock from the shackles of whiteness, she created an opportunity for Black women musicians like Fefe Dobson, Santigold, Janelle Monae, Brittany Howard, Lizzo and Beyoncé to flow throughout the once racially segregated genres.
 On Turner’s 80th birthday, Beyoncé spoke about Turner’s impact, “To my Queen Tina Turner.
 I have loved you for a lifetime.
 You have paved the way and made it possible for another country girl to go after her dreams.
 Im [sic] so grateful for you.
 I am blessed to have two Tinas showing me the way…”

-Turner broke the glass ceiling of Black women’s artistry and musicality that was solely categorized as R&B or pop.
+Turner broke the glass ceiling of Black women’s artistry and musicality that was solely categorised as R&B or pop.
 Black women could be rock stars because Tina Turner said so.
 Black women could be country singers.
-Black women could show up as fully whole beings, because Turner herself had the courage to do so.
+Black women could show up as fully whole beings because Turner herself had the courage to do so.

 Advertisement